SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 I clamber up the stairs and back to the fridge.
 I open it and pull out two apples.

-I set them on the counter and cut them in half.
+I set them on the counter, cutting them in half.

 *Should fit under the door now.*

-I meander down the stairs before deciding to take a different approach.
+I slink down the stairs before deciding to take a different approach.

 *I might be able to slide them under the door from afar.*